isomerpages/moe-gongshangpri/pages/Announcements.md

 ---
 #### **MOE ECHA 2023**

 MOE Edusave Character Award (ECHA) 2023.
 Nominations start from 1 August 2023 to 25 August 2023.
-Please click the following links for more details.
+Please click on the following links for more details.

 [GSPS ECHA policy](/files/gsps%20policy.pdf)
 <br>